weaversa/cryptol-course/labs/cryptol-overview/overview.md

 Cryptol is a language designed with Cryptography specifically in mind -- much of the syntax and language was designed with the way that real cryptographers think about and design systems.
 This allows the Cryptol user to create formal algorithm specifications that closely imitate the style used to describe these algorithms mathematically.

-Furthermore, Cryptol provides direct access and easily integrates with powerful tools such as SAT solvers and the Software Analysis Workbench (SAW).
+Furthermore, Cryptol provides direct access and easily integrates with powerful tools such as SMT solvers and the Software Analysis Workbench (SAW).
 These tools allow the user to *prove* facts and demonstrate properties about their code which can provide assurance guarantees that go far beyond simple unit testing.

 We will introduce some of these features below and discuss how they support building Cryptographic specifications and evaluations.
 If you have access to the Cryptol interpreter you can follow along with some of the examples, but a detailed introduction to the Cryptol interpreter will be provided in future lessons.